We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 However, there are several debit cards that build credit and each one integrates with your existing checking accounts.
 These card issuers connect to your bank account and issue a card with a spending limit similar to a credit card.

 This tracks your payment activity which the company uses to report to the credit bureaus.
 Several companies offer this service with monthly pricing that likely costs less than one of your streaming services.
-A few of the most prominent ones include:
+The two prominent ones include Extra and Zoro.

 Some of these cards even give you rewards for making purchases at certain places.
 So you get the benefit of an increased credit score plus the possibility of cash back or redeemable rewards points.